wp-plugins/woocommerce-dynamic-gallery/readme.txt

 * Search Engine friendly images.
 Image Alt tags if set are visible to search engines
 * On-page Gallery easy manager greatly simplifies product image editing and gallery management.
 * Lazy-load feature - means the gallery loads instantly - no matter how many images in the gallery.

-Having an image with your products creates more sales.
-WooCommerce Dynamic  Gallery not only enables you to show an unlimited number of images - it shows one image or lots of images in a beautiful and dynamic presentation.

-= More Feature =

 * Add caption text to images
 * Caption text fades in after image transition effect and out before the next transaction effect begins.
 * Manual image click to scroll next or previous.